 Volkswagen Free And Prepaid Maintenance Plans

-After that time is up, drivers then have the opportunity to purchase prepaid maintenance packages from the Volkswagen Care program.
+Once the 2-year/20,000-mile Carefree Maintenance program is over, drivers have the opportunity to purchase prepaid maintenance packages from the Volkswagen Care program.
 Here’s what they look like:

 |Volkswagen Care Basic (up to 2019 vehicles)||Provides services at 10,000 and 20,000 miles|